mounishvatti/SteamScrape/README.md

 # Make sure to provide the correct path to the MicrosoftEdgeDriver executable
 driver = webdriver.Edge(executable_path='/path/to/MicrosoftEdgeDriver')
 ```
+> [!NOTE]
-### Note: We can also use Selenium with other libraries like BeautifulSoup to parse the HTML content we scrape.
+> We can also use Selenium with other libraries like BeautifulSoup to parse the HTML content we scrape.

 ### 1. Web Scraping
 - The code starts by importing necessary libraries and defining the game ID and URL template.